 Here’s a landscape photo that I made in Cantabria, Spain.
 The composition is simple.
 It is clear that the rock stacks are the focal point of the image.
 They have interesting shapes.
 There is contrast between the textured rock stacks and the smooth sea.
 Including the horizon creates a sense of distance and space.
 All these factors come together to create a strong composition.

 Learning to see in black and white is a skill that’s easy to learn once you become aware of the some of the building blocks of composition.

 I like working in black and white and viewing the world in monochrome through my camera’s electronic viewfinder.
 Removing color makes it easier to see line, shape, tonal contrast and texture – the important elements you need to learn to use to create strongly composed black and white landscape photos.

-Follow the seven tips in this article and I guarantee that the composition of your black and white landscape photos will be stronger.
+Follow the seven tips in this article and I guarantee that your black and white landscape photos will be stronger.

 Thanks for reading.
 You can get more great articles and tips about photography in my popular Mastering Photography email newsletter.
 Join today and I’ll send you 47 PhotoTips cards and my ebook Introducing Lightroom Classic .
 Over 30,000 photographers subscribe.
 Enter your email now and join us.